There is someone alive today who will live to be 1,000 years old.The Independent

 Want to slow aging?
 Recover like wolverine?
 Build muscle like the hulk?

-Consider tiny chains of amino acids called peptides.
+Your solution might lie within tiny chains of amino acids called peptides.

 These little amino pack quite the punch.
 Researchers are busy investigating them for anti-aging, anti-inflammatory, and muscle-building purposes.